manielpb/airbnb-clone-project/README.md

 * Test Automation Engineer: Designs a test automation ecosystem, Writes and maintains test scripts for automated testing
 * DevOps Engineer: Facilitates cooperation between development and operations teams, Builds continuous integration and                       continuous delivery (CI/CD) pipelines for faster delivery

+Technology Stack
+Django: A high-level Python web framework used to build the backend server and RESTful APIs.
+It provides the core structure for the application (models, views, URL routing, admin interface) and handles security, database interaction, and server logic.

+PostgreSQL: A powerful, open-source relational database system.
+It is used as the primary data storage for the application, securely storing and managing all structured data like user accounts, content, and transactional information.

+GraphQl: A query language for APIs and a runtime for fulfilling those queries with your existing data.
+It allows the frontend client to request exactly the data it needs in a single request, preventing over-fetching or under-fetching of data common in REST APIs.